Automation Playbooks

 ├── main.yaml # Main router

-├── README.md # Complete reference and task mappings
+├── README.md # Complete reference and command mappings

 ├── setup/